How to get better at data science

 - Python Machine Learning is coming out in October 2015.
 The author, Sebastian Raschka, is an excellent writer and has a deep understanding of both machine learning and scikit-learn, so I expect it will be worth reading.

 There are an overwhelming number of data science blogs and newsletters.
 Data Elixir is the best newsletter, though the O'Reilly Data Newsletter and Python Weekly are also good.
-Other notable blogs include: Practical Business Python (accessible Python content), Simply Statistics (a bit more academic), FastML (machine learning content), Win-Vector blog (great data science advice), FiveThirtyEight (data journalism), and Data School (my blog).
+Other notable blogs include: Practical Business Python (accessible Python content), Simply Statistics (a bit more academic), Win-Vector blog (great data science advice), FiveThirtyEight (data journalism), and Data School (my blog).

-Some notable data science conferences are KDD, Strata, PyCon, PyData, and SciPy.
+Some notable data science conferences are KDD, Strata, PyCon, and PyData.
 (You should also search for data-related meetups in your local community!)

 If you want to go full-time with your data science education, read this guide to data science bootcamps.
 Or, check out this massive list of colleges and universities with data science-related degrees.